-(800) 222-1222 or visit www.poisonhelp.org
+(800) 222-1222 or visit poison.org

-Contact Poison Help right away if you think your child might have gotten into a medicine, vitamin, or supplement.
+Contact Poison Help right away if you think your child might have gotten into a medicine or vitamin.

 Make sure that babysitters, older children, grandparents, and frequent family visitors have this information too, in case there's an emergency when they're in charge.